 They must stay true to themselves throughout the novel, which means you, as the writer, must know who they are.
 They must have their own backstory and experience their own journey as they assist the protagonist.
-What is their goal and purpose?
+What are their goal and purpose?
 For instance, I love including younger characters in my novels.
 It’s a way to attract younger readers and provide a more youthful worldview.
 If you don’t have teenagers hanging around your house, it’s important to do your research to get a handle on their perspective.
-Otherwise readers will lose interest, become frustrated, and skim the pages to reach a more interesting viewpoint—or worse, stop reading the book.
+Otherwise, readers will lose interest, become frustrated, and skim the pages to reach a more interesting viewpoint—or worse, stop reading the book.

 Each POV should have its own, separate chapters.

-Not only will this help prevent reader confusion, it will give readers a better chance to bond with these characters.
+Not only will this help prevent reader confusion, but it will also give readers a better chance to bond with these characters.
 You can also add suspense by leaving characters in a harrowing, possibly life-altering situation when you move onto the next—and readers will be eager to keep reading to find out what happens next.
 But always remember that every scene, no matter which POV is being used, must drive the story forward and connect in some meaningful way to the other points of view.

 Supporting characters' arcs should advance the core conflict.

 Although each character will have his or her own set of problems and fears and desires, each story arc must entwine in some way with the protagonist’s goal to resolve his or her core conflict.
 Otherwise, you can end up with multiple novels crammed into one.
 There must be overlap, even if the outcome is not satisfactory for every character (example: someone ending up in jail).